devyndamonster/TakeAndHoldTweaker/README.md

 4. Run H3VR once, and enter the Take &amp; Hold menu scene
     - This may take a while, as it will have to generate a compatible magazines cache
-    - This will also generate a config file inside your **Mods/configs** folder
+    - This will also generate a config file inside your **Deli/configs** folder
-5. Place any character files into the mods folder (DO NOT UNZIP)
+5. Place any character files into the **Deli/mods** folder

 ## Current Custom Characters